XeTrinityz/IsleCompanion/README.md

 ## About This Repository

 This repository hosts **compiled releases only**.
 The source code is not public.
-Each release contains a Windows installer built from the latest stable version of the app.
+Each release contains a Windows executable built from the latest stable version of the app.

 > Isle Companion is an unofficial fan tool and is not affiliated with or endorsed by Afterthought LLC or The Isle development team.